DSIN-INSA-Strasbourg/Hermes/plugins/clients/usersgroups_adpypsrp/README.md

     # MANDATORY: OUs where Users and Groups will be stored
     users_ou: OU=INSA,OU=People,DC=in,DC=insa-strasbourg,DC=fr
     groups_ou: OU=INSA,OU=Groups,DC=in,DC=insa-strasbourg,DC=fr

+  # Optional, allows to force each user to be added to the specified group list.
+  # Group membership is only added when the user is created: any change to this parameter's value
+  # will only impact users created subsequently
+  Users_mandatory_groups:
+    - MandatoryGroup1
+    - MandatoryGroup2

   # Defines cmdlet parameters that can be set, and the valid type of the associated value
   # You really should set it as is.